 This Slovenia itinerary is pretty short and sweet—the country is too.
 However, there are a few other places you can visit as you travel Slovenia.
 The city of Maribor, for example, is the country’s second-largest, home to a large student population and a beautiful river.
 Koper, meanwhile, sits farther down the Mediterranean coast from Piran, and is a larger city, though arguably one that not quite as beautiful or charming.

-How Long Should You Spend in Slovenia?
+How Many Days Do You Need in Slovenia?

 Wondering how many days in Slovenia you should spend?
 I used to think the magic number was five, which would allow for two full days in Ljubljana, a day trip to Lakes Bohinj and Bled, plus excursions to Piran and one of the two cave systems I mentioned above.
 Now, however, I’m not entirely sure—this will depend largely on how you structure your trip.